 Fall 2016: Gothic black liner and charcoal lipstick bedewed on models wearing what ranges from band tees to Edwardian-esque couture dresses.

-Spring 2017: The controversy concerning cultural appropriation (of dreadlocks) is now drowned out by outfits fit for Barbie dolls, baby dolls, or perhaps an illicit rave.
+Spring 2017: The controversy concerning cultural appropriation (of dreadlocks) was paired with outfits fit for Barbie dolls, baby dolls, or perhaps an illicit rave.
 ‘Loud’ is the key word here.

 He derides the superficial pursuit of beauty and urges youngsters to clamour towards originality and excitement instead, much in the same way as Rei Kawakubo, his former girlfriend and another iconic Japanese designer.